Shopify/ruby-lsp/jekyll/troubleshooting.markdown

 directory as your project, `bundle install` will automatically pick that up and install them in the right place.
 But `gem install` will not as it requires a different setting to achieve it.

-You can apply your prefered installed locations for RubyGems by using the `~/.gemrc` file.
+You can apply your preferred installed locations for RubyGems by using the `~/.gemrc` file.
 In that file, you can decide to either install it with `--user-install` or select a specific installation directory with `--install-dir`.

 ```yaml